-Just like AVG, Avast is an excellent all-round antivirus program.
+Just like AVG above, Avast is an excellent all-around antivirus program.
 It consistently scores high on malware detection tests, and it is one of the most trusted antivirus programs out there.

 It also takes down spyware before it has the chance to do any damage to your system.

 Plus, it offers a host of other useful security features, including: